Hot Rat Summer: History

 The mosaic is believed to have been installed during the summer of 2024.
 The artist or collective responsible has not been publicly identified.
 Its presence was not widely noted until early 2025, when public interest in the piece began to spread via social media and local online forums.
 The mosaic has a nickname, "Saint Rat."

 The City of Seattle initially classified the mosaic as graffiti.
-Between late 2024 and mid-2025, Seattle Public Utilities (SPU) crews reportedly painted over the mosaic at least four times.
+Between late 2024 and mid-2025, Seattle Public Utilities crews reportedly painted over the mosaic at least four times.
 The concealment prompted swift backlash from community members, who stripped away the paint to reveal and restore the artwork.

 During this time, the city also moved to increase fines for graffiti and tagging violations, passing an ordinance in July 2025 that raised penalties up to $1,500 per incident.
 Critics noted the irony of the city's intensified anti-graffiti stance coinciding with public support for the mosaic and the involvement of two council members in its preservation.

 The restoration was widely covered in local media, and the city subsequently allowed the mosaic to remain intact.
 The city has tried to contact the anonymous artist, in hopes they will agree to maintain the mosaic and potentially create new artwork for the gatehouse.
 Absent such an agreement, community members have emerged as stewards for the artwork, with one "unofficial janitor" visiting daily to clear trash and scrub dirt away from the tiles.

-In mid October 2025, two additional mosaics were installed in the adjacent alcoves on the gatehouse.
-"Hot Rat Mother" depicts a rat in a blue garment, shedding a tear with a halo around her head.
-A crow flies down towards her.
-The other unnamed piece has a pigeon carrying a rose down from the sky over a field of three rats staring up at the bird.
+In October of 2025, two additional mosaics appeared on the gatehouse in alcoves besides the one containing Hot Rat Summer.
+The mosaic on the close left of Hot Rat Summer exhibits a large pigeon flying with a rose in its claws while three smaller rats look up at it.
+The mosaic on the far left of Hot Rat Summer features a rat in a blue robe with a single tear on its face, looking towards a crow.
+The bottom of the mosaic is inscribed with caption "Hot Rat Mother".